Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Introduction

-Next, we would like to comment on the possible validity of Theorem \ref{t:smr_theta} in case $\g=1$.
-The main source of hope for the validity Theorem \ref{t:smr_theta} in case $\g=1$ is that the leading operators in the hyperviscous Stokes equations (HSE in the following) with transport noise \eqref{eq:hyper_NS_linear} are \emph{time-independent}.
-Therefore, our situation seems comparable with the maximal $L^p$-regularity estimates in the case of autonomous (i.e., time-independent) problems.
-In the deterministic setting, via semigroup methods, it is well known that maximal $L^p$-regularity estimates for autonomous problems are \emph{independent} of $p$, see e.g., \cite{Dore}, \cite[Chapter 4]{pruss2016moving} or \cite[Chapter 17]{Analysis3}.
+Next, we discuss the potential validity of the claims in Theorem \ref{t:smr_theta} in the critical case $\g=1$, for $p\gg 2$ (note that the case $p=2$ is an easy consequence of It\^o's formula, see e.g., \cite[Lemma 4.1]{AV24_variational}).
+The main source of hope for its validity is that the leading operators in the corresponding Stokes equations (SEs in the following) with transport noise (i.e., \eqref{eq:hyper_NS_linear} with $\g=1$) are time-independent.
+This situation seems comparable with the case of maximal $L^p$-regularity estimates in the case of autonomous (i.e., time-independent) deterministic problems.
+In the deterministic setting, via semigroup methods, it is well known that maximal $L^p$-regularity estimates for autonomous problems are \emph{independent} of $p$; see e.g., \cite{Dore}, \cite[Chapter 4]{pruss2016moving} or \cite[Chapter 17]{Analysis3}.
 In other words, maximal $L^p$-regularity extrapolates from \emph{one} $p\in (1,\infty)$ to \emph{all} $p\in (1,\infty)$.
 The proof of such extrapolation results typically involves harmonic analytic tools such as Calder\'on-Zygmund or Littlewood-Paley theory.
 In the stochastic case, recent results in the application of harmonic analysis to SPDEs have been obtained in \cite{KK20,LV21_singular}.
-However, in both cases, a kernel representation of the solution is needed and the latter is not available for the HSEs with transport noise.
+However, in both cases, a kernel representation of the solution is needed, and the latter is not available for the SEs with transport noise.
 Therefore, their results do not apply to our situation.
 Finally, let us mention that, in the case of non-autonomous problems, maximal $L^p$-regularity does \emph{not} extrapolate \cite{BMV24}.
 The lack of extrapolation in non-autonomous PDEs is due to a wild in-time behaviour of the differential operator coefficients, and the latter is expected not to be displayed by a time-dependent noise.
+Finally, it is worth pointing out that the arguments in the current manuscript show that stochastic $L^p$-regularity for the SEs with transport noise is required only for a \emph{single} value $p>4$.
+This fact can potentially allow for other variations of $L^p$-extrapolation, see e.g., \cite[Subsection 4.2]{S18_book}.

 In any case, we hope the current work might stimulate further research in the context of extrapolation of maximal $L^p$-regularity estimates for SPDEs.